The Almost Girlfriend

 A debut fiction novel by Adele Barlow

-Adele Barlow has worked in marketing for some of London's top tech start-ups shaping the future of work, namely Escape the City, Lexoo and Makers.
+Adele Barlow has worked in marketing for some of London's top tech start-ups shaping the future of work.
 She writes for The Huffington Post and is the author of “Finding Fulfilling Work”, “Leaving Law: How Others Did It & How You Can Too”, and "8 Ways to Escape the MBA Debate”.
 She grew up in Hong Kong, New Zealand and Malaysia, and lives in London.
 This is her first fiction novel.